Isivile23/Python-Week-1/README.md

 You can add more code under the if statement by indenting it further.
 If you add an else statement the code under that will be executed if the condition is false.
-In Python use the if statement like "a=True, if a: print it is true"
+In Python use the if statement like "a=True, if a: print it is true" For loop can be used to iterate over a list.